Everything You Need to Know About Corns, Calluses, Plantar Warts and Ingrown Toenails

 Ingrown Toenail Treatment from a Foot & Ankle Specialist

 For long-lasting treatment, see a foot and ankle specialist who can trim the ingrown toenail so that it doesn’t continue to grow into your toe.
 If you’ve tried these treatment options and are still suffering from an ingrown toenail, your podiatrist may suggest surgery.
 Ingrown toenail surgery involves the partial or full removal of your toenail depending on your condition, and has a full recovery time of about two weeks.
 However, you can return to normal activity the next day.

 What happens if an ingrown toenail goes untreated?

 Leaving an ingrown toenail untreated can result in a serious infection of the underlying bone.
 If you have diabetes or peripheral vascular disease, an untreated ingrown toenail can eventually lead to poor blood flow and damaged nerves in the feet making it important to act if you’re experiencing ingrown toenail symptoms.

 Get Foot Pain Relief from the Experts at East Village Foot & Ankle Surgeons

 For the fastest and most effective treatment for any of the above foot conditions, contact our foot and ankle clinic

-in Des Moines and Mason City.
-He and his staff can examine your feet, reduce and eliminate your foot and ankle problems and get you on the path to pain-free living.
+in Des Moines, Mason City and Pella.
+Our Doctors can examine your feet, reduce and eliminate your foot and ankle problems and get you on the path to pain-free living.